AllDayDev0x/getPortfolio/README.md

 ## Run

 Copy .env.example file and paste as .env file, and then input [cryptocompare](https://min-api.cryptocompare.com/) api key in .env file.
+Replace transactions.csv file in storage directory to yours.
 After that, run the app with below command

   ```sh